Reinhardt University: Evelyn Gordy Hospitality House

 Although the Evelyn Gordy Hospitality House wasn't moved to the Reinhardt campus until the early 1990s, it was built in 1929 and was originally located at 3558 Piedmont Avenue in the Buckhead neighborhood of Atlanta.
 The home's former address is now The Manor at Buckhead, a private-gated community.

 Before her death in 2006, Evelyn Gordy Rankin was a loyal alumna, Board of Trustees member and benefactor to the college.
 Rankin's first husband was Frank Gordy, who also was a Reinhardt alumnus and founder of the world's largest drive-in restaurant, The Varsity.
 Evelyn and Frank met at Reinhardt while students in the 1920s and were married in 1930.
 In 1940, Frank gave this home to Evelyn as a Christmas present.

 Moved to Reinhardt in December 1990 and January 1991 in four pieces, and reassembled, the 3,500 square foot, three-bedroom home underwent an 11-month restoration.
 In addition to the home's Georgian Revival, Neo-Colonial-inspired architecture, it is sheltered by an Italian-tiled roof and contains rare French, hand blocked-wallpaper in the "Eldorado" pattern made by the Zuber Cie company.
 This wall paper was painstakingly and meticulously restored by Atlanta artist Prudence Carter.

 The home now serves as a meeting place for special functions and groups at the university.

-Students

-In the fall of 2014, Reinhardt welcomed 1,428 students, of which 94 percent were undergraduate.
-89 percent were full-time.

-Reinhardt's student body is 48 percent female and 52 percent male.
-The student to faculty ratio is 17:1.
-Average class size is 12.

 Student life

 The Student Activities Council (SAC) plans activities, such as dances, service projects, coffee houses and movie nights.
 Recognized student groups include those devoted to service, leadership, the arts and music, the outdoors, spiritual growth, and specific academic disciplines.
-Students also run a newspaper (The Reinhardt Hiltonian) and a television station (RUTV).
-Examples of current recognized student groups include Tri Beta, Phi Alpha Theta, The Reinhardt Image of the Black Experience (TRIBE), and the Reinhardt Organization of Student Educators (ROSE).
-Reinhardt has chapters of Zeta Tau Alpha women's fraternity and Kappa Sigma fraternity, but no Greek housing on campus.
-Reinhardt also offers Intramural Sports, which is offered to all students, faculty and staff and students.
+Examples of current recognized student groups include Tri Beta, Phi Alpha Theta, and Alpha Psi Omega.
+Reinhardt has chapters of Zeta Tau Alpha and Delta Phi Epsilon women's sororities, and Kappa Sigma fraternity, but no Greek housing on campus.
+Reinhardt also offers Intramural Sports, which is offered to all students, faculty, and staff.
 Sports include bubble soccer, flag football, dodgeball, and ultimate frisbee.